AT-Publishing/website/0-blackfriday.md

 &nbsp;
 <a rel="nofollow" class="button" href="http://bit.ly/ledger-nano-x">The Buzz: Ledger Nano X</a>
 </p>

-#### Ledger Nano X Black Friday 2019: Anticipated Bundle Offer Discount

-The Ledger Nano X is a Bluetooth® enabled secure device that stores the private keys of your cryptocurrencies.
-It has extended memory capacity, which means it can house keys of more cryptocurrencies than Ledger Nano S.

-Ledger Nano X is a new product.
-As such, Ledger is not likely to discount it a lot.

-What is likely though is some form of bundled offer.
-In the past years we have seen a lot of success on Ledger wallet bundles that combine several designs and kinds of Ledger wallets, yielding a good price per device.

-<em>If you access Ledger wallet's shop through <a href="https://hodlerscashback.com/hi/#shop">Hodler's Cashback</a>, you'll still get cashback on your bill even with the new "To the Moon" edition of Ledger Nano X.</em>

 #### TradingView Black Friday 2019: Anticipated 60% Off on Yearly Plans